dgtoan/CycleGAN_selfie2anime/README.md

 ```
 python test.py
 ```
-This command will take the images form *dataset/test/B/* directory, run them through the generators and save the output under the *output/test/B2A* directory (default mode: B2A).

 As with train, you are free to change test mode and configurations in ```config.py```

 Examples of the generated outputs : *coming soon ...*